GeoffMahugu/apollo-backend/README.md

 ### CRUD

-Once the project is setup we can proceed to perfom CRUD on out product schema.
+Once the project is setup we can proceed to perform CRUD on our product schema.

 To access the [graphql interface](http://localhost:3000/graphql) go to http://localhost:3000/graphql

 #### CREAT Product Mutation:

-To create a new product, run this mutation on the graphql console.
+To create a new product, run this mutation on the graphQl console.

 ```